Back to Research

 Health Financing

-The most fundamental structural failure in Bangladesh's health system is the financing model.
-Out-of-pocket spending at 79.3% of total health expenditure is among the very highest in the world.
-Government health expenditure at 0.44% of GDP is among the lowest in the world, leaving households to absorb the vast majority of health costs directly.
-Total health spending at 2.2% of GDP ($46 per capita) places Bangladesh far below the WHO recommendation of 5% of GDP.
+The most fundamental structural failure in Bangladesh's health system is its financing model.
+Out-of-pocket spending reached 79.3% of total health expenditure in 2023 (WB WDI), up from 68.5% in 2020, the highest figure in Bangladesh's recorded data and among the highest globally.
+A 2024 BIDS survey placed OOP at 79% of households' health costs.
+Government health expenditure fell to 0.44% of GDP in 2023, its lowest point in two decades, leaving households to absorb the vast majority of health costs directly.
+Total health spending at 2.2% of GDP ($46 per capita) is far below the WHO recommendation of 5% of GDP.
+Health allocation has remained below 1% of GDP for 20 consecutive years.

 Catastrophic Health Expenditure

-Regional comparison: Bangladesh's OOP rate of 79.3% compares unfavorably with regional peers: Sri Lanka (46%), India (55%), Vietnam (43%), and Thailand (11%).
-Thailand's Universal Coverage Scheme, launched in 2002 at a comparable income level, demonstrates what is achievable with political will.
+Regional comparison: Bangladesh's OOP rate of 79.3% compares unfavorably with all regional peers: Sri Lanka (46%), India (55%), Vietnam (43%), and Thailand (11%).
+Thailand's Universal Coverage Scheme, launched in 2002 at a GDP per capita comparable to Bangladesh's current level, demonstrates what is achievable with political will and sustained fiscal commitment.
+Bangladesh's UHC roadmap 2026-2035, developed with WHO technical support and finalized in late 2025, charts a comparable trajectory.

 Fiscal Space